 - The 60-month/13% loan offers a lower monthly payment of $227.53.
 Yet the total interest over the life of the 60-month/13% loan comes out to $3,651.84 — because the borrower will be paying interest for a longer amount of time.

-While the 13% loan provides a longer term and lower payment, it also bumps up the total interest paid by $1,172.32.What is the average interest rate on a personal loan?
+While the 13% loan provides a longer term and lower payment, it also bumps up the total interest paid by $1,172.32, making it less attractive in the long run.

 Some personal loans hit you with extra costs, such as origination fees or prepayment penalties.
 If you face both, it would mean you have to pay a fee to end the old loan and more to begin the new one.